catseye/NaNoGenLab/selfref-timeline/README.md

 Method
 ------

-*   Generate a timeline, peppered with two kinds of events, PREDICTION and MEMORY.
+*   Generate a timeline, peppered with three kinds of events, SIGHTING, PREDICTION, and MEMORY.
 *   Tie each MEMORY to a previous event (if no previous event, delete this MEMORY event.)
 *   Tie each PREDICTION to a future event (if no future event, delete this